Reading time: 11 minutes

 Russell Crowe played Maximus Decimus Meridius — a general in the Roman army who intends to return home after victory against the Germanic tribes.

-When Maximus meets Marcus Aurelius, the Emperor reveals he wishes Maximus to succeed him instead of his son Commodus, to help save Rome from corruption and restore the Republic.
+Early in the movie, when Maximus meets Marcus Aurelius, the Emperor reveals his wish for Maximus to succeed him instead of his son Commodus, to save Rome from corruption and restore the Republic.

-On hearing this, Commodus flies into a jealous rage and murders his father (which is a historical error; Marcus died of old age and disease).
+Hearing this, Commodus flies into a jealous rage and murders his father — a blatant historical error; Marcus died of old age and disease.

 Commodus then declares himself the new emperor of Rome and asks Maximus for his loyalty.
-When Maximus refuses, the Praetorian guards capture him for plotting to murder the new king Commodus.
+When Maximus refuses, the Praetorian guards capture him for plotting to murder the new king.

-But Maximus escapes and runs back to his home country, Spain, to find his house burned down and his wife and son dead.
-He collapses from grief when slave traders find and capture him.
+Maximus escapes and runs to his home country, Spain.
+He collapses from grief there, finding his house burned down and his wife and son killed.

-They sell him to Proximo, a gladiator trainer who urges his fighters to see death as a Stoic would—natural and inevitable.
+Some slave traders spot him and capture him.
+They sell Maximus to Proximo, a gladiator trainer who urges his fighters to see death as a Stoic would—natural and inevitable.

 Maximus initially refuses to fight but soon turns out to be the invincible gladiator inside every arena he steps in.